ducoterra/python_fun/README.md

 # python_fun
-Repo for fun python projects with no purpose
+Repo for fun python projects with no real purpose!